HillZhang2004/cs145-lyrics-genre-classifier/README.md

 3. Open and run:
    - `notebooks/lyrics_genre_project.ipynb`

-Optional: create an env and install deps (example):
+Optional: install deps (example):
 ```bash
 pip install -U pandas numpy scikit-learn matplotlib sentence-transformers torch
 ```

-## Notes / what I learned
+Notes / what I learned

-- TF-IDF is a surprisingly strong baseline for lyric-only classification.
+TF-IDF is a surprisingly strong baseline for lyric-only classification.

-- Embeddings are not automatically “better”; representation choice depends on the task and evaluation metric (macro-F1 mattered here).
+Embeddings are not automatically “better”; representation choice depends on the task and evaluation metric (macro-F1 mattered here).

-- The largest errors concentrate into Rock, suggesting genre boundaries are fuzzy from lyrics alone, and class imbalance or label noise may play a role.
+The largest errors concentrate into Rock, suggesting genre boundaries are fuzzy from lyrics alone, and class imbalance or label noise may play a role.

 Reproducibility note: results can shift slightly with different random seeds / splits, but the overall ranking (TF-IDF ≥ MiniLM, autoencoder worst) was consistent in my runs.